 “In enjoyment, there is fear of disease.
 In social position, there is fear of disgrace.
 In wealth, there is fear of taxation.
-In honour, there is fear of humiliation.
+In honor, there is fear of humiliation.
 In power, there is fear of foe.
 In beauty, there is a fear of old age.
 In erudition, there is fear of criticism.
 In virtue, the fear of slander.
-In body, fear of death…”
+In the body, fear of death…”

-Fears are caused by six passions, called ‘Arishadvargas’, which come to people naturally because of the excess of the mind.
-These are kaama (lust), krodha (anger), lobha (greed), moha (infatuation), madaa (ego) and matsara (envy, jealousy).
-In lust, we fear not having or, when having, losing the object of our desire.
-We are infested with anger owing to our fear of losing what we have and those who would try to take it from us.
+When in lust for an object of our desire, we fear the inability to possess it; or when it is in our possession, we fear its loss.
+We are infested with anger geneerated from our fear of losing what we have and the fear of those who would try to deprive us of it.
 Greed occurs when we fear too much about the future.
-In fear of the future, we seek to accumulate material things beyond our present needs through devious means.
-Infatuation is often a cause of emotional pain, and anticipation of pain is the cause of fear.
-Egoistic people often seek too much appreciation, acceptance and publicity, most of the time undeservingly, and therefore fear not having it or losing it.
+In fear of the future, we seek to accumulate material things beyond our present needs, and resort to devious means.
+Infatuation often brings in emotional pain, and anticipation of such pain causes of fear.
+Egoistic people often seek excessive, and frequently undeserved, appreciation, acceptance, and publicity; and therefore, fear their absence or loss.
 Envy and jealousy too make way for fear.
-When someone has something we don’t possess, we envy them in fear that we may never get that which they have or that they may outdo us.
+When someone has something we do not possess, we envy them and fear that we may never be able to possess on our own that which they possess; or that they may outdo us.

-The Vedic word for power is shakti.
-Shakti comes from the root word ‘shak’, which means ‘to be able’.
-There are five manifestations of this shakti, which truly makes a man powerful.
+The Vedic word for power is Shakti.
+Shakti comes from the root word ‘shak,’ which means ‘to be able.’
+There are five manifestations of this Shakti, which truly makes a man powerful.
 They are:

-- Chit Shakti: the power of consciousness
+Chit Shakti: the power of consciousness

-- Ananda Shakti: the power of unconditional bliss
+Ananda Shakti: the power of unconditional bliss

-- Iccha Shakti: the power of unimpeded will
+Iccha Shakti: the power of unimpeded will

-- Jnana Shakti: the power of intuitive knowledge
+Jnana Shakti: the power of intuitive knowledge

 These are inner powers that cannot be gained through manipulating others.
 They arise from Yoga Shakti or Power of Yoga.
 It is through appropriate use of the aforesaid shaktis that a person becomes powerful enough for:

 All these limitations make a person more prone to anger.
 From anger, comes delusion.
-From delusion arises failure of judgement.
-From failure of sense of judgement, loss of understanding.
+From delusion arises failure of judgment.
+From the failure of the sense of judgment, loss of understanding.
 And from loss of understanding comes destruction.

 Modern history is replete with stories of leaders who have often been overwhelmed by the power they possessed and eventually lost everything to it.